theo-xiao-sg/handwriting_recognition/README.md

 ### Training the Model

 * If you want to train your model, you can run `KNN_model.py` or `neural_network_model.py` in the folder.
-The model will train itself using 1447 images in the folder `images_training`.
+The model will train itself using 70% of the total 1447 images in the folder `images_training`.
 I have selected the best model parameters for you in the codes but you can always try yourselves with a set of parameters.
 For `KNN_model.py`, you can amend the line 29.
 For `neural_network_model.py`, you can amend the line 31.
 * Then, the trained model file saved in a pickle file, either `handwriting_knn.pkl` or `handwriting_knn.pkl`, will be generated in the folder.

 ### Try the recognition tool